Slushi-Github/Vupx-Engine/docs/Documentation/Documentation/Sections/Shaders/README.md

 Shaders are currently in an experimental phase, so keep in mind that they may fail or change in the future.

-**At the moment**, shaders can only be applied to sprites, not to cameras.
+**At the moment**, shaders can only be applied to sprites, not to cameras, and the texts do not support shaders yet.

 -----------